jackzhy96/dvrk_camera_registration/README.md

 ## Hand-eye calibration script

+To perform the hand-eye calibration, you need to attach the calibration ArUco marker to the PSM shaft, ideally about 70mm from the tip.
+The exact position doesn't matter.
+You can 3D print the ArUco mount provided in the `assets` directory to hold the ArUco marker.
+You will need to tap the smaller hole and use a screw to push against the instrument's shaft.

-To perform the hand-eye calibration first attach the calibration ArUco marker and run the `camera_registration.py` script.
-This script first asks the user to move a the PSM to create a convex hull in which it is safe to move and then move the robot automatically to collect data for the hand-eye calibration.
+The `camera_registration.py` script first asks the user to move a the PSM to create a convex hull in which it is safe to move.
+During this stage, the PSM should be powered and you can use the clutch button to free the arm.
+Move the tip without worrying if the ArUco marker is visible and try to create the largest volume possible in front of the camera.
+When you're done, place the PSM so the ArUco marker is facing the camera and is close to the center of the volume you just created.
+The script will then move the robot automatically to collect data for the hand-eye calibration.
+To run the script:
 ```bash
 rosrun dvrk_camera_registration camera_registration.py -p PSM2 -m 0.01 -c /jhu_daVinci/left
 ```